1. Home

 About Keith Nesrsta

-Keith Nesrsta is the Director of Sales and Engineering West at Symmetry Electronics.
+Keith Nesrsta is the Vice President and General Manager at Symmetry Electronics, a Division of Braemac.
 In addition to his 25 years of technical experience, Keith holds a Bachelor of Science Degree in Electrical Engineering from Texas A&M University.
 Keith has experience as an FPGA designer and Field Applications Engineer.
 In his current position at Symmetry Electronics, he is responsible for managing Western territory field resources, personnel, and supplier relations.
 Keith has had a passion for engineering since his childhood, has fond memories of writing code on his father’s Apple II Plus, and professionally entered the electrical component industry at a pivotal moment of technological evolution.
 Keith is uniquely positioned to have seen a number of different technologies enable the internet and the ongoing transformation of the internet of things (IoT), wireless, and connected devices.

 The world of connectivity in homes, industrial segments, and other markets has historically been very fragmented and complex for those that want an automated environment.
 While Internet of Things (IoT) has been a part of our vernacular for more than 10 years, the IoT devices available today still require experienced professional installers or technical hobbyists.